Amazon-Whole Foods tie-up could speed grocery transformation

 Amazon’s planned $13.7 billion acquisition of the organic and natural foods grocer signals a massive bet that people will opt more for the convenience of online orders and delivery or in-store pickup, putting even more pressure on the already competitive industry.
 Though online orders are estimated to account for just 1 percent to 2 percent of grocery sales, that figure is expected to grow.

 It’s not yet clear what specific changes are in store at either Amazon or Whole Foods, since the two companies are saying little about their plans.
-But even before the deal was announced, grocers were scrambling to adapt to shifting habits.
+But to stay prepare for the threat of the combined company, grocers will likely speed up plans to make their stores more appealing, leverage locations to offer delivery and do a better job of collecting shopper data.
+They may also need to seek innovative partners of their own.

 Here’s a look at the changes that are expected to accelerate.